In just a few simple clicks, you can enroll your accounts online with us today.

 Ohio Edison covers a large service area in northeast and north-central Ohio.
 Ohio Edison power reaches cities and towns, including:

-If you’d like to view current market rates in Ohio Edison’s service, get instant rates through our portal today.
+If you’d like to view current market rates in Ohio Edison’s service, shop rates through our platform today.

 Find a New Supplier With EnergyPricing.com